keithtyser/keith-jump/memory-bank/progress.md

     - Can pass through platforms from below
 - Successfully tested that player automatically jumps when landing on platforms

+## Step 7: Implement Screen Wrap-Around (Completed)
+- Implemented horizontal screen wrap-around in GameScene.js:
+  - Added code in the update method to check player position relative to screen boundaries
+  - Retrieved game width from the configuration to determine the right edge boundary
+  - Implemented logic to wrap the player from left edge to right edge:
+    - When player's x-position < 0, set position to game width (400px)
+  - Implemented logic to wrap the player from right edge to left edge:
+    - When player's x-position > game width, set position to 0
+  - Created a seamless playing field where the player can continuously move horizontally
+- Successfully tested that the player wraps around the screen edges during horizontal movement

 ## Next Steps
-- Step 7: Implement Screen Wrap-Around (Pending)
+- Step 8: Implement Camera Following (Pending)
+  - Configure camera to follow player with smooth transition
-  - Add horizontal screen wrap-around for player movement
+  - Set camera bounds for vertical movement
-  - Set player position when moving off screen edges